 Not every accommodation has to be a five-star hotel.
 But you should take steps to ensure customers feel as though they’re treated well and getting what they paid for.

 4. Bundle It Up

 Cruise ship passengers don’t just buy a room on board.
 Often, they seek out packages that make the most financial sense for their vacations.
 As such, they purchase plans that include their room, as well as the food they’ll eat and the drinks they’ll imbibe.
 Plus, cruises include port stops and on-board entertainment, much of which comes with the price.
 Even if the package costs a lot, it feels like a steal because it includes so much.

 Hotels should try and cultivate a similar vibe.
 Again, not every accommodation will have extras to include in the price, but you should try and create bundles that make a stay feel like a steal.
 Extras such as free Wi-Fi, late check-out or a continental breakfast sweeten the deal.
 You can further incentivize clients by offering such bonuses through a customer loyalty program — with a set number of stays, they start receiving these prizes that make each stay seem much more valuable.

 5. Stay One Step Ahead

-What might your guest need or want while they stay with you?
+What might your guests need or want while they stay with you?
 Cruise lines have more than enough extras on-board for passengers who need something.
 You should plan ahead for your guests’ visits, too.